PHOTO GALLERY | Grant will help Cambria County update emergency flyover maps, director says

-Martynuska, speaking at a state-of-the-county gathering hosted by the Cambria Regional Chamber, described the map as “life-or-death information."
+Martynuska, speaking at a State of the County gathering hosted by the Cambria Regional Chamber, described the maps as “life-or-death information.”

 He said that the maps were last updated in 2017.

-Also in the works for emergency management will be providing first responders with identification cards with radio-frequency identification chips.
-The cards would communicate to dispatchers where responders are at an emergency – including if they are in a building, on a vehicle or heading to a different location.
+Also in the works for emergency management will be providing first responders with identification cards with radio- frequency identification chips.
+The cards would communicate to dispatchers where responders are at an emergency – including whether they are in a building, on a vehicle or heading to a different location.

 In a gathering at the Holiday Inn-Downtown Johnstown, Commissioner William “B.J.”
 Smith declared that the county “is in great shape.”

+Commissioner Scott Hunt noted that the decrease will save county taxpayers over $3 million.

-Other presenters included Renee Daly, executive director of the Cambria County Redevelopment Authority, and Cliff Kitner, executive director of the Cambria County Conservation and Recreation Authority.
+Other presenters included Renee Daly, executive director of the Redevelopment Authority, of Cambria County, and Cliff Kitner, executive director of the Cambria County Conservation and Recreation Authority.

 U.S. Rep Glenn “GT” Thompson also spoke.